ErikPeterson/food-store/README.md

 ### Assumptions

--`StockUnitType` should be an ownerless record that can be created, but not updated or deleted through the API, so that all users of the system can create and use any types.
+- `StockUnitType` should be an ownerless record that can be created, but not updated or deleted through the API, so that all users of the system can create and use any types.
 Because of this the `name` attribute of `StockUnitType` records must be unique.

 - Arbitrary attributes should not be allowed on `StockUnit` records, so all keys in the `unit_attributes` attribute must be present in the schema of the relevant type.